 Coughing is used to help remove lung secretions.

-Your child may need medications to prevent or treat lung problems.
+Your child may need medication to prevent or treat lung problems.
 Many are taken with a nebulizer.
-This is a device that turns medication into a mist that your child can inhale.
-Medications can include:
+This is a device that turns medicine into a mist that your child can inhale.
+Medicines can include:

-Oral, inhaled, or intravenous antibiotics to prevent or treat lung infections.
+Oral, inhaled, or IV (intravenous) antibiotics to prevent or treat lung infections.